Every once in a while, a new traffic source will become all the rage.

 Probably a lot because it’s a fundamental part of any marketing strategy.

 The great thing about Reddit is that your audience automatically segregates itself.
 Vegans go to /r/vegan; general healthy eaters go to /r/nutrition; and frugal eaters go to /r/EatCheapandHealthy.

 Isn’t that useful?
-It’s like going fishing for salmon and all the fish separate themselves into groups so that you can only target the ones you actually want.
+It’s like fishing for salmon; all the fish separate into groups so you can only target the ones you want.

 So, the first step is to find subreddits relevant to your blog (they contain your target audience).
 Note that sometimes you’ll have many more than just one relevant subreddit that you can target.

 You have a few different ways to do this.
-I suggest trying all of them so you can create the most comprehensive list possible.
+We suggest trying all of them so you can create the most comprehensive list possible.

 Ideally, this would be the only step necessary.
 Unfortunately, Reddit is known for having a terrible internal search engine.
 While it sometimes pulls up what you’re looking for, it often leaves out quality results.